Richard Neville, 5th Earl of Salisbury: Death and burial

 After the defeat of the Yorkists at the Battle of Wakefield, Salisbury himself escaped the battlefield but was captured during the night.
 Upon discovery, battle-worn and now a traitor to the realm, he was taken to the Lancastrian camp.
-Although due to his great wealth, the Lancastrian nobles might have been prepared to allow Salisbury to ransom himself, he was nevertheless dragged out of Pontefract Castle and beheaded by the local population, to whom he had been a harsh overlord.
+Although the Lancastrian nobles might have been prepared to allow Salisbury to ransom himself due to his great wealth, he was nevertheless dragged out of Pontefract Castle and beheaded by the local population, to whom he had been a harsh overlord.

 He was buried first at Pontefract, but his sons transferred his body to the family mausoleum at Bisham Priory in Berkshire where they erected a monument to his memory.
 The effigy from this was brought to St Mary's Church at Burghfield, near Reading, after the Dissolution of the Monasteries.
 The effigy of a lady alongside him wears a headdress which is not thought to be of the right date to be his wife, but she may represent one of the earlier Countesses of Salisbury buried at Bisham.

 Marriage and issue

-He married Alice Montacute (1407-1462), daughter and heiress of Thomas Montacute, 4th Earl of Salisbury (1388-1428), by whom he had twelve children:
+He married Alice Montacute (1407–1462), daughter and heiress of Thomas Montacute, 4th Earl of Salisbury (1388–1428), by whom he had twelve children: